Jozzey/WECT-PoC/README.md

-# sp-list-extractor
+# WECT-PoC
-Extracts data from a SharePoint list using the Graph API and saves the data as a json file.
+A Proof of Concept to try and use data from a SharePoint list to drive an application.

 This application uses "Application Permissions" as opposed to "Delegated Permissions" in Azure AD.